BSalita/SH_Bidding/The Pipelines to Superhuman Bridge Analysis and Bidding.md

-# The Pipelines to Superhuman Bidding in  Contract Bridge
+# The Pipelines to Superhuman Analysis and Bidding in Contract Bridge

-This document describes the methodology to be used to attain a superhuman level of bridge bidding.
+This document describes a methodology to be used to attain a superhuman level of bidding success.
 The project uses deterministic methods to achieve its goal.
+The process can easily be tweeked, measured, optimized, duplicated and explained.
+This is quite different from using a neural network (NN) model.
+That said, the project naturally makes its data into a form that's easily consumable for the training of a NN.
+The author believe that bot deterministic methods and NN models can have a synergistic fushion.

+An AI bididng at superhuman level has not been achieved in either open or closed source form.
+Attempts at using a NN for bidding have not achieved expert level or consistancy.
+While using deterministic methods has appeared to be intractable.

+This document describes how a set of well crafted data pipelines can be used to create a superhuman AI which is both deterministic and performant.
+The development process has established that 99% of the projects work been data engineering and only 1% has been applying AI techniques.
+The focus of the data engineering work has been directed at creating scalable processes for game data collection, coalesence of data, data cleaning, data augmenting, statistical analysis and storage.
+The key to scalability has been selecting scalable software such as using polars for data organization, parquet files for storage, vectorization when evaluating billions of bidding criteria.

 ### **Pipeline 1: Create Training Dataset**